nestjs/docs.nestjs.com/content/techniques/authentication.md

 $ # result -> {"userId":1,"username":"john"}
 ```

-While this works, it's not good practice to pass the strategy name directly to the `AuthGuard()`.
-Instead, create your own class, as shown below:
+While this works, passing the strategy name directly to the `AuthGuard()` introduces magic strings in the codebase.
+Instead, we recommend creating your own class, as shown below:

 ```typescript
 @@filename(auth/local-auth.guard)